ahmed1gad/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/infra-sba.md

 	</tr>
 </table>

-If you are a vendor seeking to join the certification program, see [How to Join](how-to-join.md) for requirements and available progra
+If you are a vendor seeking to join the certification program, see [How to Join](how-to-join.md) for requirements and available programs